Top Ten Traditional Irish Foods and Where to Eat Them

 4. Seafood chowder – eat it at Canteen at the MAC Belfast

 Eat it at Canteen at the MAC Belfast

 In the super-cool open-brick surrounds of Belfast’s premier arts venue, MAC, you can enjoy one of Ireland’s most popular seafood dishes: seafood chowder.
 MAC’s version uses sustainable fish and comes with Guinness and treacle bread.
 Come for the art, stay for the chowder.

 Eat it at The Exchequer, Dublin

-Fever-ridden Molly Malone wheeled her wheelbarrow around the Dublin streets selling these fresh local molluscs.
-But to dine on the cooked combination, you need to check out the Exchequer gastro pub and its gourmet version with spiced sausage, Bulmers cider and homemade bread.
+Fever-ridden Molly Malone wheeled her wheelbarrow around the Dublin streets selling these fresh local mollusks.
+But to dine on the cooked combination, you need to check out the Exchequer gastropub and its gourmet version with spiced sausage, Bulmers cider, and homemade bread.

 Eat it at St George’s Market, Belfast

-The pinnacle of fried breakfasts, head to the St George’s Market Bar and Grill in the city centre to taste an award-winning plate of sausages, bacon, potato farl, tomatoes, black and white pudding, and eggs.
+The pinnacle of fried breakfasts, head to the St George’s Market Bar and Grill in the city center to taste an award-winning plate of sausages, bacon, potato farl, tomatoes, black and white pudding, and eggs.
 The secret?
-It’s all cooked in the same pan to let the flavours run riot.
+It’s all cooked in the same pan to let the flavors run riot.
 A winner, every time.